Use Corporate Digital Signage to Reopen Your Offices Safely

 Businesses are deploying digital signage for internal communications at a very rapid pace.
-The goal is to inform, motivate and help orient workers as they reintegrate physical workplaces.
+The goal is to inform, motivate and help orient workers as they reintegrate into physical workplaces.
 Many companies have embraced the hybrid workforce so it’s increasingly important to communicate efficiently with visitors and staff who spend less time in corporate offices.

 To be effective, employee digital signage relies on a network of strategically installed screens and smart TVs to deliver up-to-date information.
 Today’s workplace digital signage offers a great opportunity to inform workers.
-Screens can display business news, company policies, office layout changes and other vital content.
+Screens can display business news, company policies, office layout changes, and other vital content.

 Corporate digital signage

 Office digital signage refers to screens commonly found in office lobbies and common spaces.
-These screens can be a great source of information to staff members who must be kept informed of current health and safety protocols.
+These screens can be a great source of information for staff members who must be kept informed of current health and safety protocols.
 Faced with an ever-changing Covid-19 situation and rules that vary between geographic locations, businesses need to deliver continuously updated information to their workforce.
 Office digital signage provides the means to deliver this important information where it can be the most useful.

 Businesses need simple and effective ways to reach staff members as they return to the office.
-People need to be reminded of changes in safety regulations that will impact them as they reintegrate the office.
+People need to be reminded of changes in safety regulations that will impact them as they reintegrate into the office.
 If we’ve learned anything over the last few years, it’s the need to be nimble and adapt to changing rules.
 Office digital signage facilitates the transition back to the workplace.